rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/identity/Identity_Structures.md

 ## Role-Based Anonymity

-Civium encourages identities that are **relational**, not absolute.
+CoCivium encourages identities that are **relational**, not absolute.
 Individuals may represent a “Function” rather than a name or status—building a merit history around what they do, not who they are.

 Participants can evolve Function Tags over time or clone them across sessions, forming semi-persistent reputations tied to alignment rather than ego.